crazybilly/gettingdataclassproject/Codebook.md

 #### Schema of the Returned Data Frame

-Assuming you passed avgdata() the results of prepdata(), it returns a data frame of 180 rows and 88 columns.
+Assuming you passed avgdata() the results of prepdata(), it should return a data frame of 180 rows and 88 columns.

-Each row corresponds to a unique subject/activity pair (this pair is listed in the first two columns of the returned data frame).
+Each row corresponds to a unique subject/activity pair (this pair is listed in the first two columns of the returned data frame with subject code as the first column and the name of the activity in the second column).

-The first column is the subject code; the second is the name of the activity.
 The other 86 columns are the mean of each sensor measurement for the subject/acvity pair over the entire data set, including the angle mean measurement (see justification above for why angles are included).